-Did you know there was once an airline in Canada that was part of the OneWorld Alliance?
-In fact, the name of that airline was Canadian – and it was a founding member of the alliance.
-Yes, before WestJet was Air Canada’s major domestic rival there was Canadian Airlines.
-But what happened to them?
+Today, Air Canada has a very conspicuous presence as the country’s flag carrier.
+However, there was also once an airline in Canada that was part of the OneWorld Alliance.
+In fact, the carrier in question was one of the alliance’s founding members.
+Indeed, before WestJet established itself as Air Canada’s major domestic rival, competition came from Canadian Airlines.
+However, what happened to this carrier?

 Where it all began